Massittha/Data-portfolio/README.md

-# Massittha's data portfolio (Actively adding content)
+# Massittha's data portfolio (more content on the way)
 This repository is a collection of data science related projects I have done during my master's and while attending a data science bootcamp by datarockie.
 It involves data querrying with SQL and programming in python and R.